Best Infant Monitor: Ultimate Guide to Peaceful

 Smart & Wi-Fi Monitors: The Tech-Savvy Parent’s Ally

-These monitors connect to your home’s Wi-Fi network, allowing you to view footage and receive alerts directly on your smartphone or tablet, often even when you’re away from home.
+These monitors connect to your home’s Wi-Fi network, enabling you to view footage and receive alerts directly on your smartphone or tablet, even when you’re away from home.

 • App Connectivity: Control camera functions, view historical data, and customize alerts from your device.